jeffsieu/typescript-from-zero/chapters/1-basics/0-introduction-to-typescript/README.md

-# Introduction to Typescript
+# Introduction to TypeScript

-- Typescript is a typed superset of Javascript.
+- TypeScript is a typed superset of JavaScript.
-- It adds additional syntax to Javascript to support types.
+- It adds additional syntax to JavaScript to support types.

 ## Benefits